utylee/pyenv/README.md

 ## Notes

-I've added `if status is-interactive` code block to conf.d/pyenv.fish, so to prevent remote scp echo-ing.
+I've added `if status is-interactive` code block in conf.d/pyenv.fish, so to prevent remote echo-ing.
 This will fix maloperation on ssh, ssh-copy-id, scp things from remote.

 You need <https://github.com/yyuu/pyenv> to use this plugin.